-Figure 35a.
-Hayes Lane and Iredell Road Neighbourhood Plan
+Figure 35 - Hayes Lane and Iredell Road Neighbourhood Plan

-- 1. The future subdivision of the land should be generally in accordance with Figures 35a and 35b. - 2.
-Future residential development on the land shall be in accordance with Chapter B1, except where variations or additional controls are identified below. - A development application for subdivision shall demonstrate the manner in which it is compatible with the current and likely future orderly and economic development of adjoining lands including: - · Connectivity to pedestrian, cycling and public road networks - · Earthworks, retaining walls and future cut/fill requirements - Stormwater management including any necessary works on adjoining land - A construction management plan maintaining connections to all essential services and public road network during and post-construction - Management of Asset Protection Zones and connectivity to public roads for bushfire emergency and evacuation - 4.
-Minimum setback of four metres from primary road frontage, except for garages which must be setback at least five metres from the property boundary on the primary road. - 5.
-Minimum setback of two metres from a secondary road on a corner lot. - 6.
-For lots with more than one road frontage, the primary frontage is that which is adjacent to the road with the widest reserve width [internal roads/laneway are considered to be the secondary road frontage and the rear of the lots]. - · All dwellings must face, address and activate the primary road frontage - Car ports, garages and on-site parking must not be located within the setback to the primary frontage and not be accessed from the primary frontage.
+- 1) The future subdivision of the land should be generally in accordance with Figure 35 and Figure 36 - 2) Future residential development on the land shall be in accordance with DCP Chapter B1: Residential Development, except where variations or additional controls are identified below. - 3) A development application for subdivision shall demonstrate the manner in which it is compatible with the current and likely future orderly and economic development of adjoining lands including: - i) Connectivity to pedestrian, cycling and public road networks - ii) Earthworks, retaining walls and future cut/fill requirements - iii) Stormwater management including any necessary works on adjoining land - iv) A construction management plan maintaining connections to all essential services and public road network during and post-construction - v) Management of Asset Protection Zones and connectivity to public roads for bushfire emergency and evacuation - 4) Minimum setback of four metres from primary road frontage, except for garages which must be setback at least five metres from the property boundary on the primary road. - 5) Minimum setback of two metres from a secondary road on a corner lot. - 6) For lots with more than one road frontage, the primary frontage is that which is adjacent to the road with the widest reserve width [internal roads/laneway are considered to be the secondary road frontage and the rear of the lots]. - i) All dwellings must face, address and activate the primary road frontage - ii) Car ports, garages and on-site parking must not be located within the setback to the primary frontage and not be accessed from the primary frontage. - iii) Fencing and retaining walls fronting controlled access roads are to present a consistent streetscape and should be constructed prior to the issue of a Subdivision Certificate to ensure consistency of materials, construction and delivery. - 7) Residential development on lots less than 300sqm must be developed as Integrated Housing. - 8) If developed in an integrated manner, a zero side setback will be considered for attached dwellings. - 9) Fencing and landscaping treatment of a road frontage that is not the primary road frontage must ensure that clear lines of sight are maintained for motorists and pedestrians and ensure the design achieves passive surveillance.
+Any fence will be required to be well designed and landscaped.
+The maximum fence height is 1.8 metres of which a maximum 1.5m from the ground is solid form and elements above 1.5m are open form.
+Any gates should open so as not to obstruct the road reserve.